StudyFrenchSpanish

 It is widespread in mainland China, Taiwan, Indonesia, Thailand, Malaysia, Singapore, Brunei, the Philippines, and Mongolia.

-Many countries worldwide are interested in business with China and are actively involved in learning the Chinese language to understand and enhance business opportunities.
+Many countries worldwide are interested in doing business with China and are actively learning Chinese to understand better and leverage business opportunities.

-The Japanese language has 127 million native speakers, most of whom love to travel and invest in the Indian market.
+The Japanese language has 127 million native speakers, most of whom enjoy traveling and investing in the Indian market.

-Japanese is the most popular in India, followed by Chinese.
+Japanese is the most widely spoken language in India, followed by Chinese.
 Learning Japanese in India will help enhance your career prospects in the global job market.

-On the other hand, South Korea boasts 80 million native speakers, a figure that would rise above 100 million if North Korea’s 25 million indigenous population were added.
-Korean is the third language of choice in India.
+On the other hand, South Korea has 80 million native speakers, a figure that would exceed 100 million if North Korea’s 25 million indigenous population were included.
+Korean is the third most popular language in India.

 Learning a second language, such as Korean, is an intellectual and personal achievement that will provide many advantages to your professional career.